 The design of pump used on a RB engine is where the inner gear runs at the engine speed – at high RPMs they tend to suffer from cavitation.

-Cavitation occurs at higher rpms and the forces and stress placed on the gears have known to break the inner gears most commonly on N1 and OEM pumps but to a lesser extent also on the heavy duty Tomei pumps.
+So what causes this?
+Cavitation occurs at higher rpms and the forces and stress placed on the gears have known to break the inner gears most commonly on N1 and OEM pumps but to a lesser extent also on the heavy duty Jun based and Tomei pumps.
 Spline drive will not eliminate cavitation but would offer much improved strength due to reasons mentioned above.

 Failure does not result from cavitation only, but also when using launch control or frequently hitting the rev limiter.
 The back and forth movement coupled with shock loads are enough to shatter the gears.